Chicano rock: Chicano Rock 1980s

-Chicano punk
+Chicano/Latino Punk

-Chicano punk is a branch of Chicano rock with bands like Cruzados, Los Illegals, The Brat, The Plugz, The Gun Club, Union 13, and The Zeros coming out of the punk scene in Los Angeles.
-The rock band ? and the Mysterians, made up of Hispanic American musicians from Bay City and Saginaw, Michigan, was the first band to be described as "punk rock."
+Chicano punk is a branch of Chicano rock with bands like The Zeros, The Stains, The Plugz, The Bags, Thee Undertakers, Nervous Gender, The Brat, The Gun Club, Los Illegals, Los Angelinos, Felix and the Katz, Odd Squad, Union 13, and The Cruzados coming out of the punk scene in Los Angeles.
+The rock band ? and the Mysterians, made up of Hispanic American musicians from Bay City and Saginaw, Michigan, were the first band to be described as "punk rock."
 The term punk rock was reportedly coined in 1971 by rock critic Dave Marsh in a review of their show for Creem magazine.

 Recent Chicano punk bands include Rayos X, Tuberculosis, Mata Mata, Mugre, Venganza and Asko from southern California, La Grita and La Plebe from Northern California, as well as Los Crudos from Chicago.

 In 1992 Mia Zapata and her punk rock group The Gits released Frenching the Bully, their first album, on C/Z Records.
 The group members met one another and formed the band in Yellow Springs, Ohio during the mid-1980s.
 Their music quickly became popular throughout the area and on the Antioch College campus.
 Band member Moriarty describes punk rock as a combination of emotion, temperament, rage and music.
 The Gits moved from Ohio to San Francisco and finally to Seattle, but not because of the up-and-coming music scene.
 Moriarty explains that "the idea was to just go up and pour your guts out" and to play their music and express their emotion.
 The group dissolved after Mia Zapata was murdered on July 7, 1993 by Jesus Mezquia.
 The remaining members went on to team up with Joan Jett to issue the album Zapata's death had interrupted.
 Proceeds from the album, titled Evil Stig (Gits Live spelled backwards) went to fund an investigator into Zapata's death, which had become a cold case.